GregBaugues/devrel.ai/docs/index.md

 AI is changing how developers write code, which will have a profound impact on how  devtool companies reach and serve developers.

 Since I left Twilio in 2023, I've been building a bunch with AI, and advising AI companies on devrel.
 This is an attempt to document what effective devrel might look like in the age of AI.
-I won't pretend to have all the answers, but I have lots of questions and some smart friends.
+I don't pretend to have all the answers, but I have lots of questions and some smart friends.

 # Devrel in 2025